Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 Climate change connections

 Although the 2020 and 2021 hurricane seasons seem exceptional in our lifetimes and models portend an ominous future, researchers cannot attribute the increased activity to climate change yet given the short time span when elevated landfalls have occurred.
-Active hurricane seasons date back to the earliest recordkeeping.
+Active hurricane seasons date back to the earliest record keeping.
 Most notably, six hurricanes made landfall in the United States in 2020, 1985 and 1886, which are all tied for the most U.S. landfalls.

 “You see this big variability coming from periods that have lots of landfalls,” said Camargo.
 Camargo said it’s hard to blame recent activity to human-induced climate change “because there is the natural variability that can lead to this.”